A Little Goes A Long Way

 The mission of this conference, Changing the Narrative on Brain Injury, is to dialogue on how we can shift away from models that focus on ‘one size fits all’ approaches and to enrich understandings of alternative models and practices.
 This presentation starts with recognizing how the health care system remains deeply rooted in colonial practices which has resulted in extreme health inequities for Indigenous peoples.
 This is followed by exploring how we can do better and work towards decolonization.

+WCBIC 2022 is hosted in the city of Kelowna – the gateway to the stunning Okanagan Valley.
 Located in the Southern Interior of BC, the Okanagan region is known for its wineries and fruit orchards.
-The main city of Kelowna is situated on the beautiful shore of Okanagan Lake.
+The main city of Kelowna is situated on the beautiful shore of the Okanagan Lake.

 UBCO Conferences and Accommodation is looking forward to welcoming WCBIC 2022 guests.
 Book your stay today!